 Motel One has about 50 hotels, including a brand new Brussels Motel One and seven options in Munich.
 I stayed at the München-Deutsches Museum a great location for exploring the centre on foot.
 At the time of writing, the Motel Ones in Munich range from 59-79 euro per night.

 One of the unique design features I admired at Motel One, was the creative lighting in the common areas.
 Little did I know I would soon be learning all about it.

 When I first saw a visit to a lighting showroom was on my Munich agenda, I was less than enthusiastic.
 I don’t own a home, nor am I in the market for new lights.
 However, the Ingo Maurer showroom ended up being one of my Munich highlights.
 (Sorry I couldn’t resist the pun.)

-The gorgeous and wildly creative pieces scattered throughout this warehouse style gallery, elevate a practical home necessity to art.
-Each lighting installment was more quirky and beautiful than the next.
+The gorgeous and wildly creative pieces scattered throughout this warehouse-style gallery, elevate a practical home necessity to art.
+Each lighting instalment was more quirky and beautiful than the next.
 I had no idea some of the iconic lighting I’ve seen in public spaces, from airports to hotels to city parks, was designed right here in Munich.

 Ingo Maurer began designing lamps and lighting in the mid-1960s.
 Although his team and renown has grown considerably since then, each piece is still created by hand.

 The showroom is a fantasyland, and I’ll admit to lusting after more than a few pieces.
 (I adored the flickering LED candle chandelier).
 While the price tag may be beyond your budget, (it was well beyond mine), the showroom is free to visit, and pushy sales people won’t bother you, while you admire this functional art.